-- Capital market conditions generally; - quarterly variations in our results of operations; - changes in expectations as to our future results of operations, including financial estimates by securities analysts and investors; - announcements by third parties of claims against us; - changes in law and regulation; - · results of operations that vary from those expected by investors; and - future sales of shares of our common stock.
+- · Capital market conditions generally; - · quarterly variations in our results of operations; - changes in expectations as to our future results of operations, including financial estimates by securities analysts and investors; - announcements by third parties of claims against us; - changes in law and regulation; - results of operations that vary from those expected by investors; and - future sales of shares of our common stock.

 In addition, the stock market routinely experiences substantial price and volume fluctuations that sometimes have been unrelated or disproportionate to the operating performance of companies.
-As a result, the trading price of shares of our common stock may decline and a shareholder may not be able to sell shares at or above the price paid to purchase them.
+As a result, the trading price of shares of our common stock may be below the initial public offering price, and a shareholder may not be able to sell shares at or above the price paid to purchase them.